Welcome to the Saint Lucy's Religious Education Program 2016-2017

 The Catechesis team of volunteers sees its primary role as active participation in the universal mission of the Roman Catholic Church, taking seriously the Gospel and centralizing the “Kingdom of God” in all our relationships.
 We are committed to awakening in our students and their families an appreciation of the faith dimension of their lives, an understanding of the Faith Community both locally and globally, and a realization that service to the world community is an important part of the Gospel message.

 The Saint Lucy's Catechesis Program is offered to all the families that are registered as Parishioners.
 Classes are held on Sunday 9:30-11:00 am.
 Parents will pick children up to go to mass at 11:00am.
-Program goes from September 2015 through May 2016.
+Program goes from September 2016 through May-June 2017.

 The enrollment fee is $120.00 per child.
 There is an additional fee of $10.00 per child for the Mandatory Retreat.
 (Confirmation candidates only)